Social entrepreneurship in South Asia: History

 The most successful social entrepreneurial ventures in South Asia have historically worked on initiatives that alleviate poverty, focusing on increasing access to capital.
 These initiatives have been led by both governments and private enterprises.

 In 1969, the Indian government nationalized its banks, and began a campaign to expand bank access across the country.
 Between 1969 and 1990, the program created 30,000 banks in rural locations that were previously unbanked.
 While successful in addressing rural poverty with extremely high returns to capital, which is well-expected in low-income countries, urban poor left out entirely.
 The keep this program going, the Indian government invested significant capital, but during the program's tenure there was no measurement of program effectiveness, which remained an issue to be addressed.

-One of the most well-known social entrepreneurs from South Asia, Muhammad Yunus, is a native of Bangladesh.
-He founded the Grameen Bank in 1976 with the mindset that lending money to poor people could build the credit they need to work their way out of poverty while being profitable.
+One of the most well-known social entrepreneurs from South Asia, Muhammad Yunus, is a native of Bangladesh, and Ranjan Mistry from India.
+Yunus founded the Grameen Bank in 1976 with the mindset that lending money to poor people could build the credit they need to work their way out of poverty while being profitable.
 For his work in microcredit, Yunus was awarded the Nobel Peace Prize for "efforts to create economic and social development from below".
 Due to the Grameen Bank's success, it has inspired a multitude of individuals to also seek out ways to improve human wellbeing through business, especially young entrepreneurs.

 Social entrepreneurship is still a nascent field in South Asia, as most of the ventures have only been created in the past five to six years.